Machine learning methods for finite population parameter estimation in survey sampling: MODEL-ASSISTED ESTIMATION

 That is,

-Moreover, since \eqref{eq:oracle_MA_mN} is a Horvitz--Thompson--type estimator applied to the fixed residuals $y_k-m_N(\mathbf{x}_k)$, it inherits a central limit theorem under similar regularity conditions used for Horvitz--Thompson estimators.
+Moreover, since the estimator in \eqref{eq:oracle_MA_mN} is a Horvitz--Thompson--type estimator applied to the fixed residuals $y_k-m_N(\mathbf{x}_k)$, it inherits a central limit theorem under similar regularity conditions used for Horvitz--Thompson estimators.
 As a result,

 which, together with \eqref{eq:Vhat_oracle_MA_mN}, yields asymptotically valid Wald-type confidence intervals for $\mu$.